-Now May You Weep is the ninth in a series of 13 novels Crombie has written since 1993 about the Scotland Yard duo of Duncan Kincaid and Gemma James.
+Now May You Weep is the ninth in a series of 19 novels Crombie has written since 1993 about the Scotland Yard duo of Duncan Kincaid and Gemma James.
 The two are sleuths who live together with his son, her son, two personable dogs, and an indifferent cat in a fashionable London neighborhood.

-Now May You Weep (Duncan Kincaid & Gemma James #9) by Deborah Crombie @@@@ (4 out of 5)
+Now May You Weep (Duncan Kincaid & Gemma James #9) by Deborah Crombie (2003) 474 pages ★★★★☆

 Like every other novel in its series, I found Now May You Weep to be engrossing and difficult to set aside.
-The scene is not England this time but Scotland, where Gemma James, recently promoted to Inspector and still recovering from an especially traumatic miscarriage, has gone for a long weekend for a cooking course at a rural bed-and-breakfast with her best bud, Hazel Cavendish.
+The scene is not England this time but Scotland, where Gemma James, recently promoted to Inspector and still recovering from a traumatic miscarriage, has gone for a long weekend for a cooking course at a rural bed-and-breakfast with her best bud, Hazel Cavendish.
 Hazel, long a rock of stability in Gemma’s topsy-turvy life, comes apart at the seams in the course of a weekend of shocking surprises and tragic events.

 Crombie’s work is especially strong in painting a picture of the local scene—here, the Scottish highlands in all its stark, windswept glory.
 A major setting for the novel is an ancient distillery, which serves as the occasion for Crombie to explain in explicit and colorful detail how single-malt Scottish whiskey is made.

 Now May You Weep is a stellar crime novel by a writer at the height of her powers.
 It’s an exceptionally fine read.

-For additional reading
+For related reading

 You might also enjoy my posts:

-- Top 10 mystery and thriller series;
+- Top 10 mystery and thriller series

-- 20 excellent standalone mysteries and thrillers; and
+- 20 excellent standalone mysteries and thrillers

-- 20 outstanding detective series from around the world.
+- 20 outstanding detective series from around the world

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+And you can always find my most popular reviews, and the most recent ones, on the Home Page.